How your money performs smarter with Ally smart savings tools

 In our early testing, we’ve seen people really seize the opportunity to make their buckets their own — naming those buckets things like “Dream car,” “Holiday season,” or “Tattoo.”
 We’ve even seen smiley faces!
 Customers are creating this direct emotional connection to their savings goals, and we love seeing that.

-Emily: Yes, our number one goal was to help people organize.
+Shallal: Yes, our number one goal was to help people organize.
 It seems so rudimentary, but a lot of people aren’t doing it, and they absolutely need help with it.
-So, that’s how the bucketing feature came to be — and, like Sonia said, we’ve already seen that take off, especially with personalizing the bucket names for different goals.
+So, that’s how the bucketing feature came to be — and, like Fraher said, we’ve already seen that take off, especially with personalizing the bucket names for different goals.

 Why should Ally Bank customers get excited about these changes?